Skip to content

 Is Kiehl’s an ethical brand?

-Kiehl’s does not receive a high Good Shopping Guide in our Ethical Skincare Ratings Table.
-Kiehl’s was founded as a Manhattan health and beauty store and homoeopathy pharmacy in 1851.
-The family who had run Kiehl’s until 2000 sold the brand to L’Oréal during that year.
+Kiehl’s receives a low Good Shopping Guide score in our Ethical Skincare Ratings Table.
+Kiehl’s was founded as a Manhattan health and beauty store and homoeopathy pharmacy in 1851 but was sold to L’Oréal in the year 2000.
 Unfortunately, L’Oréal is a hugely controversial parent company and currently does not adhere to basic ethical standards.
-For this Kiehl’s to qualify for our Ethical Accreditation, it must make a number of changes, as must its parent company, L’Oréal.

-The Good Shopping Guide encourages all brands in the Skincare sector to reach for a higher ethical standard of business practice.
+The Good Shopping Guide encourages all brands in the Skincare sector, including Kiehl’s, to reach for a higher ethical standard of business practice.

-In what areas does Kiehl’s perform well ethically?
+In what areas does Kiehl’s perform well for its ethics?

 The Good Shopping Guide carefully researches a brand’s Environmental Report since a brand or company’s documents relating to environmental issues frequently provide a good indication of that brand or company’s awareness of its impact on our planet.
 L’Oréal has released an Environmental Report with satisfactory record keeping of goals and progress made so far.